spkcspider/spkcspider/README.md

   Also if you travel and want to buy something on the way.
 * Verification of Data
 * Privacy: private servers are easily set up (only requirement: cgi), compatible to tor
-* Travelling: don't expose your life to untrusted thirdparty, don't have it on your device
+* Travelling: some people don't respect common rules for privacy.
+This allows to keep your life private.
+First you don't have it on the device, secondly you can hide it with the travel mode (against the worst kind of inspectors)
+  * for governments: even you are civilized do you really want to expose your citizen to some untrusted countries?
+Will traveller from other countries accept getting exposed?
+The best compromise is to give people power over their data even it has certain disadvantages for you.
+  * for users:
-  Note: traces could be still existent (like "recently-used" feature or cache)
+    * Note: traces could be still existent (like "recently-used" feature)

 # Installation